datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

 and (let others) publish and pull updates.
-Beyond storage and collaboration, RIA stores also have useful features for simplified or automated maintenance: They can (as a whole or in parts) be (automatically) managed or queried.
-Within a RIA store, it is possible to perform (automated) searches for dataset dependencies, remove unused or orphaned dataset contents, or do any query that Git allows across a range of datasets.
-This makes maintenance possible that does not require expert or domain knowledge about the data inside of the datasets, and makes RIA stores suitable solutions for setups that require centralized data management.
+Beyond storage and collaboration, RIA stores also have useful features for simplified or automated maintenance: They can (as a whole or in parts) be (automatically) managed or queried, it is possible to perform (automated) searches for dataset dependencies, remove unused or orphaned dataset contents, or do any query that Git allows across a range of datasets.
+This enables maintenance that does not require expert or domain knowledge about the data inside of the datasets, and makes RIA stores suitable solutions for setups that require centralized data management.
 In the case of datasets shared between members of an institute or organization, for example, a RIA store